 West Virginia is the only jurisdiction in the country to adopt this "point of sale" approach.
-When three members of the majority throw off restraints and set the law on a drastic new course, it is prudent for us to question whether that power has been exercised judiciously or whether it is instead another exercise in judicial activism.
+When a three-member majority throws off restraints and sets the law on a drastic new course, it is prudent for us to question whether that power has been exercised judiciously or whether it is instead another exercise in judicial activism.
 Unfortunately, the majority has taken the latter approach in this decision which is the latest in a series of patently wrong rulings in our oil and gas law.
 For this reason, I dissent.